 Device Type Insights

-The basic device segment contributed the maximum revenue in 2022.
+The basic device segment contributed the maximum revenue of around 55.97% in 2022.
 The basic device captures an image of a newborn baby's eye, including pupil dilation and the retina.
 It also provides information on optic nerve function, corneal thickness, anterior chamber depth, etc. Hospitals use basic devices to diagnose eye diseases.

 The systems include the specialized application of devices to provide primary care, monitoring, and treatment to newborns and infants with eye-related problems such as ROP, amblyopia, strabismus, and other disorders.
 This newborn eye imaging system detected a variety of eye diseases in the hospital.